kyomel/asteroid_game/README.md

 ### Installation

 1. Ensure Python is installed on your system
-2. Install Pygame: `pip install pygame`
+2. Install Pygame: `uv add pygame`
 3. Clone or download this repository

 ### Running the Game